A cover image of the blog post titled How Has Christian Music Changed Over Time? from 3rd Day Christian Clothing UK

 4. There is less emphasis on God's word

-The importance of God's word in the believer's life has been increasingly overlooked by songwriters.
+The importance of God's word in our lives has been increasingly overlooked by songwriters.
 The following chart shows the number of references to God's word (including synonyms) in 50 worship songs produced by each Christian songwriter or group.

 A bar chart showing a decrease in the total occurrences of words & phrases related to God’s Word in hymns written by various Christian song writers.

 Between Isaac Watts and Elevation Worship, there is an 84% decrease in the number of references to the Bible in worship lyrics.
 This is no small deal.
 Elevation Worship mentions God's Word just 3 times in 50 worship songs.
-If that doesn't highlight a major issue in the church, I don't know what will.
+When you consider that King David mentioned it over 170 times in one Psalm (119), 3 times in 50 songs is not good.
+God’s Word is our foundation and primary offensive weapon in our battle against Satan.
+It should feature more highly in our praise!

 Why are we losing sight of God's word?
 Stick around until the conclusion to find out my theory.